Pipeline Safety

 Montana DEQ and BLM Seek Comment on Bridger Pipeline Expansion Under Major Facility Siting Act

-Montana DEQ and the BLM have opened a public comment period through May 1, 2026, for the proposed 647-mile Bridger Pipeline crude oil expansion project.
-This represents a critical permitting and environmental review phase where stakeholder input can influence route selection, mitigation requirements, and final project approval.
+Montana and federal regulators have initiated a public comment period for the 647-mile Bridger Pipeline crude oil expansion project.
+This environmental review phase provides a strategic window for stakeholders to influence route selection and mitigation requirements before final permitting decisions are made.

 deq.mt.govUnited StatesUnited States